muukii/LightRoom/README.md

 ### Performance

+FilterComponent has CIFilter.
-FilterComponent has a CIFilter, which is cached and will be created only once.
+CIFilter are cached, it will be created only once.

-This structure is advantageous in performance, and is great for real-time filtering camera implementation.
+This structure is advantageous in performance.

+To exert the performance at the time of the real-time filtering camera implementation.